yathit/yathit-inboxcrm-help/_posts/2000-02-07-contact-sync.md

 index: 6
 ---

+* {{ site.product }} provides a bi-directional sync of contacts between Google & Sugar.

-{{ site.product }} brings you bi-drectional Sugar Contact Sync with Gmail Contacts.
-You can quickly and easily sync contacts from Sugar to Google Contacts and your mobile devices.
+* You can quickly and easily sync contacts from Sugar to Google Contacts and your mobile devices.

-Click "Contact Sync Setting" tab in "Setting" panel to begin Contact sync configuration.
-The first step is to grant Google Contacts permission, if you have not grant so.
+* To enable Contact Sync, click the “Contact Sync Setting” tab in the “Setting” panel.

+[Screenshot]

+* Grant permissions on Google Contacts: Make sure to grant the proper permissions on Google Contacts as below:
 <details>
 <summary>Figure: How to grant permission</summary>
 {% include full-screenshot.html file="grant-contacts-permission.gif" %}